GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-83/index.md

-Want to stay up to date with our videos, then [subscribe](https://goo.gl/6FP1a5) to our [Chrome Developers YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you’ll get an email notification whenever we launch a new video.
+Want to stay up to date with our videos, then [subscribe](https://goo.gl/6FP1a5) to our [Chrome Developers YouTube channel](https://www.youtube.com/user/ChromeDevelopers/), and you'll get an email notification whenever we launch a new video.

-I’m Pete LePage, and I **need** a hair cut, but as soon as Chrome 84 is released, I’ll be right here to tell you -- what’s new in Chrome!
+I'm Pete LePage, and I **need** a hair cut, but as soon as Chrome 84 is released, I'll be right here to tell you -- what's new in Chrome!

 [css-supports]: https://drafts.csswg.org/css-conditional-4/#dfn-support-selector
 [crb-forms]: https://blog.chromium.org/2020/03/updates-to-form-controls-and-focus.html